hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 * `advanced_security_mode` (Required) - The mode for advanced security, must be one of `OFF`, `AUDIT` or `ENFORCED`.

+#### UI Customization

+* `css` (Optional) - The CSS values in the UI customization, provided as a String.
+* `image_file` (Optional) - The uploaded logo image in the UI customization, provided as a base64-encoded String.
+Drift detection is not possible for this argument.

 #### Verification Message Template

 * `default_email_option` (Optional) - The default email option.
 Must be either `CONFIRM_WITH_CODE` or `CONFIRM_WITH_LINK`.
 Defaults to `CONFIRM_WITH_CODE`.